WANGXinyiLinda/Policy-Gradient-Trading-Algorithm-by-Maximizing-Sharpe-Ratio/readme.md

 ## Test result:

-Blow are the cumulative profite by using the proposed policy gradient algorithm and the Q learning algorithm respectively.
+Blow are the cumulative profite by using the proposed policy gradient algorithm (left) and the Q learning algorithm (right) respectively.

 ![Propsed policy gradient algorithm](img/pg_100.png)
 ![Q learning algorithm](img/Q_100.png)